EdSaleh/web.ts/README.md

 Create Web Apps the Object Oriented way.
 An Easier, Faster, and Efficient way to create websites.

 * For pages, you create a ts class file that extends web.ts.Page.
-You fetch a document and populate them and then render them by overriding View() and Render() methods and start the process using instance.Load() method
+You fetch a document and populate it and then render them by implement View() and Render() methods and start the process using instance.Load() method

 * For lists, create a ts class that extends web.ts.List<T>.
-You fetch a document and populate items using the template document render them by overrding View().
-Add(), Remove() methods in class and start process using instance.List(arr:T).
+You fetch a document and populate (Add() each item individually) items using the template document render them by implement View(), Add(), Remove() methods in class and start process using instance.List(arr:T).

 ##Pages